Dell posts revenue jump ahead of voting on VMware offer

 VMware posted robust results, beating on both profit and revenue estimates on strong demand for its software to boost cloud computing efficiency.

-The company’s shares, up nearly 30 percent this year, rose 2 percent to $165 after the bell.
+The company’s shares, up about 30 percent this year, rose nearly 8 percent to $174.65 after the bell.

 Reporting by Vibhuti Sharma in Bengaluru; Editing by Sriraj Kalluvila